How to Install Face API SDK on Linux

 sudo usermod -aG wheel postgres

-# Switch to `postgres` user
+# Switch to the `postgres` user

 sudo su - postgres